Explore health content from A to Z.

 Urethra.
 Connecting tube to the bladder.

 Vulvar cancer can occur on any part of the external organs, but most often affects the labia majora or labia minora.
-According to the American Cancer Society, about 4,700 cases of cancer of the vulva will be diagnosed in the U.S. in 2013.
-Cancer of the vulva is a rare disease, which accounts for 0.6 percent of all cancers in women, and may form slowly over many years.
+According to the American Cancer Society, about 4,850 cases of cancer of the vulva will be diagnosed in the U.S. in 2014.
+Cancer of the vulva is a rare disease, which accounts for 0.6% of all cancers in women, and may form slowly over many years.
 Most vulvar cancers are squamous cell carcinomas.
 Melanoma is another common type of vulvar cancer, usually found in the labia minora or clitoris.
 Other types of vulvar cancer include:

 Basal cell carcinoma